 Thanks for your interest in the FASTER program sponsored by Buckeye Firearms Foundation.
 If you wish to be considered for this training, please read the following and complete the questionnaire below.

 We believe that while there are many things we can do to help deal with mass murders at schools, it is imperative that we allow teachers and administrators to respond quickly and effectively.
 That means having at least a few armed and properly trained personnel on the scene so schools are no longer "victim zones."

 We have worked with John Benner of Tactical Defense Institute (TDI) in West Union.
 Benner has created a curriculum for a standardized training program which can be adopted around the country.

 The first class was March 25-27, 2013 at the TDI facility in Adams County, Ohio.
 The class was a wonderful experience for everyone involved.
 We are continuing to work with teachers, administrators and school boards to help them make our schools safer places for our children.

-You will need to provide your own transportation, food and ammunition if you are able.
+Applicants will need to provide their own transportation, food and ammunition if you are able.
 For 2013 and 2014 FASTER class tuition and lodging will be paid by Buckeye Firearms Foundation and outside donations.
 A decision on funding for 2015 classes will be made at a later date.